Patchwork Conditions for Holographic Nonlinear Responses: A Computational Method for Electric Conductivity and Friction Coefficient: Overview of our proposal

 The origin of the term ``patchwork condition'' is as follows.
 When the gauge-invariant scalar quantity becomes regular in the entire region of the bulk spacetime, we find a phenomenon that we call ``patchwork'' occurs: two singular (unphysical) solutions recombine at a point in the bulk (which we define $u=u_{*}$) to form a smooth regular physical solution.
 As far as the models we studied, the regularity condition is equivalent to the condition that this ``patchwork'' occurs.
 We find that the condition for this patchwork occurs is that the simultaneous equations (\ref{saddle1}) and (\ref{saddle2}) hold at some point ($u=u_{*}$) in the bulk.
 We conjecture that the patchwork condition is equivalent to the regularity condition.

-When we employ the real-action method for the models with the square-root structure, we solve two equations: one of them is to obtain $u_{*}$ in terms of $E$ and the other is to obtain the current density $J$ in terms of $u_{*}$.
-(See, equations (\ref{eq:realcond-1}) and (\ref{eq:realcond-2}) in section \ref{sec:conventional-methods}.)
-As a result, we obtain the nonlinear conductivity by eliminating $u_{*}$ from these two equations.

-However, things are more complicated in our cases.
-The simultaneous equations (\ref{saddle1}) and (\ref{saddle2}) for the models without the square-root structure play the role of (\ref{eq:realcond-1}) that determines $u_{*}$.
-For the models with the square-root structure, $u_{*}$ is obtained solely from (\ref{saddle1}) without solving the equations of motion of the bulk field.
-Then one can impose appropriate boundary conditions on the bulk fields there (such as (\ref{eq:realcond-2})) to obtain the physical solutions.
-However, in the models for nonlinear conduction without the square-root structure, the location of the point $u=u_{*}$ depends on the bulk fields and we need their information as well: we need to solve (\ref{saddle1}) and (\ref{saddle2}) simultaneously.

-We find that $u=u_{*}$ is the location of the {\em effective horizon} for the fluctuation of the bulk field around the background on-shell configuration.
-It has been proposed that the Hawking temperature associated with the effective horizon for the fluctuations gives an effective temperature that characterizes the nonequilibrium steady states we consider \cite{Kim:2011qh,Sonner:2012if}.\footnote{The early studies on the effective temperature for the systems of the fundamental string are found in \cite{Gubser:2006nz, Casalderrey-Solana:2007ahi}.
-See also the related works for \cite{Gursoy:2010aa,Nakamura:2013yqa}. } Our proposal enables us not only the computation of non-linear conductivity but also this effective temperature for the wide range of models that do not have the square-root structure in the action.
-We find that different modes of fluctuation can have different effective temperatures when we consider general models without the square-root structure, while the models with the DBI action (or the NG action) have a unique common effective temperature regardless of the modes we consider.
+As discussed in Secs.~\ref{sec:proposal} and \ref{sec:effective-temp}, we find that $u=u_{*}$ is the location of the {\em effective horizon} for the fluctuation of the bulk field around the background on-shell configuration.
+It has been proposed that the Hawking temperature associated with the effective horizon for the fluctuations gives an effective temperature that characterizes the nonequilibrium steady states we consider \cite{Gubser:2006nz, Casalderrey-Solana:2007ahi,Kim:2011qh,Sonner:2012if,Gursoy:2010aa,Nakamura:2013yqa}.
+Our proposal enables us not only the computation of nonlinear conductivity but also this effective temperature for the wide range of models that do not have the square-root structure in the action.
+We find, in Sec.~\ref{sec:effective-temp}, that different modes of fluctuation can have different effective temperatures when we consider general models without the square-root structure, while the models with the DBI action (or the NG action) have a unique common effective temperature regardless of the modes we consider.

+We have two remarks on the relation between our proposal and the method proposed in earlier works.
+The first is the relation between the real-action method and our method.
+When we employ the real-action method for the models with the square-root structure, we obtain $u_*$ as a function of $E$ by solving Eq.~(\ref{eq:realcond-1}) in Sec.~\ref{sec:conventional-methods}.
+On the other hand, our method argues that $u_*$ is determined from the simultaneous equations (\ref{saddle1}) and (\ref{saddle2}).
+When we employ our method for the models with the square-root structure, Eq.~(\ref{saddle1}) decouples from Eq.~(\ref{saddle2}), and it reduces to Eq.~(\ref{eq:realcond-1}).
+Then $u_*$ is determined solely by Eq.~(\ref{saddle1}) without knowing $F_{ui}(u_{*})$ that is given by Eq.~(\ref{saddle2}).